AndreeaNicoletaBrandiburu/Deep-Learning-Medical-X-Ray-Classification/README.md

 The use of human chest X-rays as a proxy allows for practical implementation while maintaining clinical relevance.
 The pipeline can be adapted for veterinary datasets when available, leveraging the same preprocessing, training, and evaluation framework.

-## 📝 CV Description

-**Multimodal Veterinary-Inspired Radiograph Classifier (PyTorch)**
-- Built a full deep learning pipeline for chest X-ray classification (public dataset used as a veterinary proxy): data loading, preprocessing, training, and evaluation (AUC, accuracy) on GPU.
-- Implemented and compared ResNet-18 and Vision Transformer models using PyTorch and timm; added Grad-CAM explainability to visualize model attention regions.
-- Experimented with model compression (pruning & dynamic quantization) to reduce model size and improve inference speed, documenting trade-offs between accuracy and latency.

 ## 🛠️ Technologies